 Vasanti avoids the spotlight, always, preferring the quiet of her own cave of tapasya in the Ashram.
 While she was gladly yoked to M.P.
 Pandit's relentless publication pace for decades, Vasanti is also esteemed for the purity and beauty of her singing voice.
 For years together, she opened M.P.
 Pandit's public addresses in India and in international settings with her evocative chants.
 We have heard the moved members of those audiences report that her voice threw them directly into a spiritual experience or a deep state of peace and receptivity.
 Vasanti's tunings of these sacred Sanskrit hymns and chants drew special notice from the Mother and still entrance spiritually-inclined audiences.
 Her public performances grew more and more rare over the years, and she has seldom been recorded.

 We present here selections of Vasanti’s music.
-The “Guru Stotra” was recorded in the Ashram around 1960 in the dead of the night to reduce noise pollution.
-The next two sets of Sanskrit invocations were recorded in 1979 at the Wainwright House in Rye, New York, during a daylong seminar presented by M.P.
+The “Guru Stotram” was recorded in the Ashram around 1960 in the dead of the night to reduce noise pollution.
+Other Ashram recordings follow.
+Listed next are two sets of Sanskrit invocations.
+They were recorded in 1979 at the Wainwright House in Rye, New York, during a daylong seminar presented by M.P.
 Pandit (vide M.P.
-Pandit under the section, Words).
+Pandit on this website under the section, Words).
 The remaining pieces by Vasanti were recorded in Pensacola, Florida, in 1981.

 Guru Stotram (16.2MB)